kapitsa2811/PatternRecognition_TeamTasks/README.md

 From the plots, it can be observed that a tolerance of 0.0001 and 0.00001 doesn't help much in decreasing the loss, since already after 15 iterations the gain of further training is negligible.
 A choice of 0.1 or 0.01 for the tolerance is maybe to optimistic, since there could still be some improvement done.
 So, a choice of 0.001 for the tolerance as convergence criteria makes sense.
+Since the computational time is not critical and the learning only improves, the script will choose the tolerance which performs best regarding mean accuracy (mean of accuracy from cross-validation and test set).

 #### Third cross-validation (for neuron weights due to different random initialization)